st-tech/zr-obp/examples/examples_with_obd/README.md

     --campaign $campaign\
     --random_state $random_state
 ```
-where `$n_boot_samples` specifies the number of bootstrap samples to estimate confidence intervals of the performance of OPE estimators.
+where `$n_boot_samples` specifies the number of bootstrap samples to estimate confidence intervals of the performance of OPE estimators (*relative estimation error*).
 `$counterfactual_policy` and `$behavior_policy` specify the counterfactual and behavior policies, respectively.
 They should be either 'bts' or 'random'.
 `$campaign` specifies the campaign and should be one of 'all', 'men', or 'women'.